HOW COLD WATER CAN HEAL YOUR HARMFUL HABITS

 I frequently prescribe water cure therapies to heal my patients who are unable to control their eating, or get themselves to exercise or generally are in want of the power to govern their actions wisely.

 Change is challenging.
 Period.
-We are doing Radical Self-Healing Group (a group for support and accountability based on kindness) because we want to change our behavior and to do so with greater success than we were able to on our own.
+We often host a radical self healing group (a group for support and accountability based on kindness) because we want to change our behavior and to do so with greater success than we were able to on our own.
 Our method of cultivating beneficial change in our behavior is radical reliance on kindness.
 We heal ourselves with the power of our own actions.

 Also it takes will power and forcing yourself when you are attempting to conform your behavior to external prescriptions.
 Will power and trying harder has limited use in mastering your behavior.
 Kindness is the power of the universe.
 It is the essence of skillful means.